 The connection applicant shall ensure the project has the capability to ride-through positive-sequence phase angle jump initiated by no-fault switching events within a sub-cycle time frame of the POI voltage of less than or equal to 25 electrical degrees.

 The project shall maintain pre-disturbance active power consumption during the voltage phase angle jump ride-through period.
-The use of UPS is not allowed during the ride-through period.
+Switching to UPS supply is not allowed during the ride-through period.

 Volts per Hz (V/Hz) Ride-Through

-The connection applicant shall ensure the project has the capability to ride-through grid disturbances with V/Hz, measured at the POI, of at least 1.1 per unit for 45 seconds, 1.18 per unit for 2 seconds, and 1.27 per unit for 1 second.
+The connection applicant shall ensure the project has the capability to meet both voltage and frequency ride-through requirements in Sections 6.7.1 and 6.7.2 simultaneously except grid disturbances with V/Hz, measured at the POI, exceeding 1.1 per unit for 45 seconds or 1.18 per unit for 2 seconds.

 The project shall maintain pre-disturbance active power consumption during the volts per Hz ride-through period.
-The use of UPS is not allowed during the ride-through period.
+Switching to UPS supply is not allowed during the ride-through period.

+Summary of Disturbances Allowing UPS Supply

+Table 3 summarizes the above disturbances when switching to UPS supply is allowed during ride-through period.
+For an event consisting of concurrent disturbances, switching to UPS supply is allowed only when the voltage depression is one of the disturbances in the event.

+Table 3: Summary of Disturbances Allowing Switching to UPS Supply